Livable Netherlands: Representation

-This table shows the results of the LN in elections to the House of Representatives, Senate and European elections, as well as the party's political leadership: the fractievoorzitter, is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election.
-These posts are normally taken by the party's leader.

-House of representatives
+House of Representatives

 The party were unable to ever obtain any European Parliament or Senate seats.
 Their support came mostly from independent voters, who no longer felt connected to a particular party.

 Municipal and Provincial Government

 The municipal and local Leefbaar parties were not an official part of the party.
 Some of these parties, most notably Livable Rotterdam were however founded around the same time hoping to gain from the same momentum.
-Many of these parties are represented in provincial and municipal legislatures and cooperated in several municipal executives.
+Many of these parties are represented in provincial and municipal councils and cooperated in several municipal executives.
 They were highly successful in the 2002 municipal elections, but lost much of their support in the 2006 municipal elections.

 Organisation

 Organisational structure

 The highest organ of LN was the Congress in which every member could participate.
 It convened once every year.
 It appointed the party board and decided the order of the House of Representatives, Senate and European Parliament candidate lists and had the final say over the party program.